4th Arkansas inmate executed in 8 days lurches on gurney

 Williams was sentenced to death for killing a former deputy warden, Cecil Boren, after he escaped from prison in 1999.
 At the time of his escape in a 500-gallon barrel of hog slop, Williams was less than three weeks into a life term for the death of a college cheerleader.

-“Any kind of movement he had was far less than his victims,” said Jodie Efird, one of Boren’s daughters, who witnessed the execution.
+“Any amount of movement he might have had was far less than any of his victims,” said Jodie Efird, one of Boren’s daughters, who witnessed the execution.

 State officials have declared the string of executions a success, using terms like “closure” for the victims’ families.
 The inmates have died within 20 minutes of their executions beginning, a contrast from midazolam-related executions in other states that took anywhere from 43 minutes to two hours.
 The inmates’ lawyers have said there are still flaws and that there is no certainty that the inmates aren’t suffering while they die.